Falk0r/docker-wordpress/README.md

 ```
 ### /etc/hosts

-For access to your Wordpress instance, for this exemple file, to __http://yourwebsite.com__, you need to map your hosts file to redirect to 127.0.0.1.
+For access to your Wordpress instance, for this example file, to __http://yourwebsite.com__, you need to map your hosts file to redirect to 127.0.0.1.
 This Docker Wordpress instance run on __http://localhost__ by default.

 Add to your file :
 ```